 A yearly tax allowance of €1,500 is available for a single taxpayer.
 The latter allowance is increased to €3,000 for married couples or jointly taxed partners.

 Expenses linked to such dividends are only deductible up to 50 per cent.

 Currently, a withholding tax of 15 per cent (17.65 per cent if borne by the distributing company) is levied on dividends distributed by fully taxable resident companies.
-This tax will be credited on Luxembourg income tax or can be reduced by the application of double tax treaties or refundable under certain circumstances.
+This tax can be reduced by the application of double tax treaties or refundable under certain circumstances.
 When the beneficiary is an individual, the tax withheld at source is in principle fully creditable on his or her personal income tax.

 Capital gains on movable assets are taxable if: